aws-samples/ecs-machine-learning/README.md

 ### Bonus activities
 - Bonus activity #1: Repeat step 2 in the *Run the model* section, but change the config URL and training command by overriding the task definition environment variables to perform a [benchmark][6].
 - Bonus activity #2: Modify the CloudFormation template (or launch a new stack) and use a g2.8xlarge instead of g2.2xlarge (you could also try a [P2 instance][12]...)
-Repeat step 2 in the *Run the model* section, but override the training command in the task definition environment variables to use MPI to take advantage of all 4 GPUs: add `mpirun -np <NUMBER OF CPU>` in front of the `train` command.
+Repeat step 2 in the *Run the model* section, but override the training command in the task definition environment variables to use MPI to take advantage of all 4 GPUs: add `mpirun -np <NUMBER OF GPU>` in front of the `train` command.
 For this you will have to create a new revision of the task definition.

 In both bonus steps, look at the CloudWatch Logs to view the task logs (different training commands, taking advantage of multiple GPUs, etc.)